Laveen, Phoenix: Dee Cheatham

-Armon Deconda "Dee" Cheatham succeeded Walter Laveen as postmaster, and served in the post for the next 30 years.
+Armon Deconda "Dee" Cheatham Sr. succeeded Walter Laveen as postmaster, and served in the post for the next 30 years.
 Cheatham and his wife, Lula, were from Duncan, Arizona, where they had owned a dairy.
 In 1919, the Cheathams sold their dairy, and moved to Laveen along with Cheatham's brother, Shelton.

 Dee and Shelton bought the general store from the Laveens, along with 40 acre of farmland on the southeast corner of 51st Avenue and Dobbins Road.
 They sold the store after running it for a few years, and used the proceeds to set up separate farms.
 Shelton's farm was on the original 40 acre, while Dee and Lula moved south to 51st Avenue and Elliott Road, where they set up not only a new farm, but also a dairy.

 By 1941, the Cheathams' dairy operation had outgrown their farm, so they bought 360 acre of land south of Baseline Road, between 43rd and 51st Avenues.
 While constructing the dairy, the Cheathams had to clear the site of mesquite and rattlesnakes.
 Once complete, it was one of the larger dairies in Arizona and used registered Holstein cattle.

 The Cheathams grew their own hay on nearby land for the operation, and originally used a large herd of Belgian and Suffolk Punch draft horses to pull the hay mowers, rakes, baler, and wagons.
 Although tractors eventually took over most of the work, the horses were still used for feeding the dairy herd until the operation was shut down in 2003, and the family sold most of the land to developers.

+Dee died May 23, 1964 and Shelton's death was January 13, 1954.
+Both of them were interred at Greenwood Memory Lawn Cemetery, where most of the Cheatham family have been interred.